 Who are you and where are you from?

 My name is Marc Moorghen.
 I'm a British-born American living in California.
-My professional passion is the field of strategic communications, while my personal interest is the study of human interactions through languages, music and images.
-I am currently enjoying a creative sabbatical while traveling around the world with my wife, Jona.
-Follow our adventures online.
+My professional passion is the field of strategic communications, while my personal interest is the study of human interactions through languages, music and culture.
+I recently returned from a round-the-world trip with my wife, Jona.

 Why the funny name?
 Where's it from?
 How do you pronounce it?

-"Moorghen" pronounced the same way as "Morgan," but is much more exotic!
+"Moorghen" is pronounced the same way as "Morgan," but has a more exotic spelling.
 My father was born on a small island in the Indian Ocean called Mauritius.
 It was colonized by the Moors, the Dutch, the Portuguese, the French and finally the English, before it gained its independence in 1968.
 I believe the name has Dutch origins and means "morning" or "tomorrow."
 It could be Tamil, as there are many Mauritians of Indian origin on the island.
 You may know Mauritius because of the famous (and long-extinct) dodo bird which once thrived there.

 What's your story?

 I was born in South London (Croydon) and grew up in the UK, Belgium and France.
-One of the benefits of this nomadic childhood is that I'm bilingual English/French, and can get by in Dutch and German.
+One of the benefits of this nomadic childhood is that I'm bilingual in English and French.
+I can also get by in Dutch and German.

 In 1992, I headed back to the UK for college, attending Southampton University where I was awarded a degree in European Studies in 1997.